Which concentration camps near Berlin can you visit?

 What to explore:

-• The Children’s Memorial, dedicated to the children who suffered and perished during their time in the camp.
+This memorial at concentration camp is dedicated to children who suffered and died in the camp.

-• The Wall of Nations, representing the countries from which the prisoners came.
+The Wall of Nations – this work depicted the countries to which the prisoners belonged to.

 Tips for your visit:

-• Take breaks and bring water and snacks, as the emotional impact of the sites can be intense.
+They should take breaks and bring water and snacks for themselves because the social emotional aspects at the sites can be overwhelming.

 Posted